Afternoon Tea on Queen Mary 2: What It’s Really Like

 The sandwich and cake menu changes each day so you can go more than once on your cruise and have a slightly different experience – or taste – each time.

-If you are celebrating a special occasion – or just fancy treating yourself – you can make it extra special and upgrade to a champagne afternoon tea at the Champagne Bar on Queen Mary 2 or The Verandah on Queen Elizabeth or Queen Victoria.
-This can be booked via My Cunard before you travel or once on board.
+If you’re celebrating something special, or simply feel like treating yourself, you can upgrade to a champagne afternoon tea.
+On Queen Mary 2, this is served in the Champagne Bar, while on Queen Elizabeth and Queen Victoria it takes place in The Verandah.
+This can be booked via My Cunard before you travel or once you’re on board.

-Afternoon tea aboard the Queen Mary 2 is an experience that blends tradition, luxury and of course some fabulous cakes.
-The attentive service, majestic setting of the Queen’s Room and sense of occasion combine to make it a memorable event.
+Afternoon tea aboard the Queen Mary 2 perfectly blends tradition, elegance, and, of course, some very tempting cakes.
+The attentive service, majestic setting of the Queen’s Room, and unmistakable sense of occasion all come together to make it one of the standout moments of a Cunard cruise.

 More on Cunard and the Queen Mary 2